 Horse riding in the African bush with wildlife surrounding you.
 Cantering through open plains and zigzagging through thickets full of old acacia trees.
 Giraffe browsing on your left and baboons walking around on your right as you approach several white rhinos.
 Listening to stories told by Judy Travers, a leading figure in rhino and wildlife conservation as you slowly make your way back to the stables while the sun sets, somewhere in what looks like an endless reserve in Zimbabwe.
-It’s every horse rider and traveler's dream to ride with wildlife in Africa, and at Imire they truly make this dream come true, and you’re able to contribute to their conservation efforts simultaneously.
+It’s every horse rider and traveler's dream to do a horse riding safari with rhinos in Africa, and at Imire they truly make this dream come true, and you’re able to contribute to their conservation efforts simultaneously.
 Make sure to keep reading to find out all about Imire’s incredible volunteering projects with horse riding, rhino and elephant conservation.
+Volunteering with rhinos in Africa is every nature-lovers dream holiday!

 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!